Equity for Aboriginal people in the legal system

 What's happening?

-Subsequently, on January 11, 2019, the Minister of Justice and Attorney General of Canada issued the Directive on Civil Litigation Involving Indigenous Peoples.
+Subsequently, on January 11, 2019, the Minister of Justice and Attorney General of Canada issued the Attorney General of Canada's Directive on Civil Litigation Involving Indigenous Peoples.
 The Directive guides the government's legal approaches, positions and decisions taken in civil litigation involving Aboriginal and treaty rights and the Crown's obligation towards Indigenous peoples.
 It aims to bring the Principles to life by ensuring that Canada's relationships with Indigenous peoples are based on the recognition and implementation of the right to self-determination, including the inherent right to self-government.
+The Directive also responds to CTA 51 by contributing to transparency on:

 Recent progress